CodeBeginner000001/VS_Code/README.md

 - **GitHub Issues**: Open an issue to discuss anything related to the repository.
 - **Email**: ashu2100ag@gmail.com

----

 ## Links

 - [LeetCode](https://leetcode.com/)
 - [My LeetCode Profile](https://leetcode.com/u/Adarsh_Goyal01/)  *(Replace "your-username" with your actual username)*

----

 Happy Coding!
 Improve your problem-solving skills with [LeetCode](https://leetcode.com/) and prepare for your next coding interview! 🚀

----

-This version now includes a **Links** section with links to the main LeetCode platform and your profile.
-Just replace "your-username" with your actual LeetCode username in the profile link.